olaurendeau/rabbitmq-workshop/README.md

 ### 6 - Configuration

-Have a look at https://github.com/olaurendeau/rabbit-mq-admin-toolkit-cli readme and define a `.rabbit-mq-admin-toolkit.yml` defining our rabbitmq objects configuration
+Have a look at https://github.com/olaurendeau/rabbit-mq-admin-toolkit-cli readme and define a `.rabbit-mq-admin-toolkit.yml` file defining our rabbitmq objects configuration

 Run `docker-compose run command php rabbit-mq-admin-toolkit.phar define`